iamaber/finetune/README.md

 - Below 4096 limit, avoiding excessive memory usage

 **Why not 4-bit quantization?**
-- We have sufficient VRAM with 2x T4 GPUs
-- Full precision maintains response quality
+- Full precision used during training for optimal quality
+- 4-bit quantization recommended for inference to reduce memory usage
-- Can be enabled if scaling to larger models or single GPU
+- Can be enabled for single GPU deployment

+**Device Map Update**: Changed from `"balanced"` to `"auto"` to fix device allocation errors during training.

 ## Training Strategy